-Click Create, type in the user name and password, and assign an authority to the new account.
+Click Create, type in the username and password, and assign an authority to the new account.
 Click Apply to add the account to the Account List table.

-Setting Description Factory Default

-User Name User Name None

-(Max. of 30 characters)

-Docoword Password for the user account.
+Setting Description Factory Default User Name The username for the user account.
+None (Max. of 16 characters) The username for the user account.
+None Password Password for the user account.
+None (4 to 16 characters) rassword for the user account.
 None

-Password (between 4 and 16 characters)